LOUDO56/NarrativeCraft/README.md

 - Organized structure
 - Customizable (main screen, credits, dialogues...)
 - All-in-one system (player recording, cutscenes, multiple recordings at the same time)
-- Seamless integration with resource packs and shaders

 ## How does it work?